In Depth Baby Product Reviews Led by a Pediatrician

 Overall efficiency results combine the test results from our bottle test, lactating tester feedback, and the measured pressure test.

 The most efficient pump overall is the Spectra S1 Plus.
 This unit offers impressive pressure performance in our tests with a reading of 270 mmHG.
-It expressed up to 5.5 ounces in a 20-minute session and was a favorite amongst testers.
-The worst performer was the Elvie Stride with a disappointing expression result of 0.12 ounces per minute or a high of 2.6 ounces in 20 minutes, with a pressure gauge test result of 170 mmHG, which was one of the lowest in the group.
+It expressed up to 5.5 ounces in a 20-minute session and was a favorite amongst lactating mothers.
+The worst performer was the Elvie Stride, with a disappointing expression result of 0.12 ounces per minute and a high of 2.6 ounces in 20 minutes, with a pressure gauge test result of 170 mmHG, which was one of the lowest in our tests.

 breast pump - selecting the flange size for you can make the pumping experience...